thomastoumasu/fullstack/Fullstack/notes.md

 docker-compose creates a DNS, container can be accessed from inside (=from other containers) with their image name, like frontend:3000.
 If port published with -p, from outside (=from the host) with localhost:3010
 scaling:  docker compose up --scale whoami=3  (be sure to leave host port unspecified otherwise conflict)
 with load balancer: https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker/chapter-3/docker-networking see local container-applications-main/scaling-exercise
+set user with low permissions  COPY --chown=node:node . . and then before CMD: USER node

 ### docker commands
 --build image named backend-dev from the dockerfile called dev.Dockerfile which is in this folder: